What does it mean to live in harmony with nature?

 Ikigai and Morita Therapy

-Nick shares that it was mentioned in Ken Mogi’s book about ikigai, that people should try to embrace a childlike mindset, where they embrace these actions or activities, and just enjoy them without processing them.
+It was mentioned in Ken Mogi’s book about ikigai, that people should try to embrace a childlike mindset, where they embrace these actions or activities, and just enjoy them without processing them.
 This idea has a similar take to Morita therapy - going with the flow, being one with nature, and living in the moment.

 What do Morita therapists actually do?